0xraincandy/syscall/README.md

 ### From the AUR

-Install directly using an AUR helper like yay or paru:
+Install directly using an AUR helper;

 ```bash
 yay -S syscall